Geordie (ballad): Louisa "Louie" Hooper and Joan Baez

-Joan Baez released one of the first popular versions of the song on her first live album in 1962, which took the tune from the traditional 1942 recording of Louisa "Louie" Hooper (1860-1946) of Langport, Somerset, England.
+Joan Baez released one of the first popular versions of the song on her first live album in 1962, which took the tune from the traditional 1942 recording of Louisa "Louie" Hooper (1860–1946) of Langport, Somerset, England.
 It is possible that the tune came to Baez via Paul Clayton, who recorded a cover of Hooper's version of the song in 1957 on the album British Broadside Ballads in Popular Tradition.
 Hooper's recording was only a fragment and Clayton sang only what had been performed by Hooper, so Baez used lyrics from elsewhere to complete the song.
 The version sung by Baez, Clayton and Hooper makes it clear that Geordie's crime was poaching the King's deer, and that he shall be hanged with a "golden chain".
 The first verse about "London Bridge" was added by Baez but taken from traditional versions.
+Baez's version appeared to have stabilized the schema of the song in later recordings by other artists.

 Sandy Denny, the British folk rock band Trees, Anaïs Mitchell / Jefferson Hamer, and Emilie Autumn all recorded or performed this version of the song, presumably inspired by Joan Baez.
 A version by Martin Carthy appears on his 1976 album Crown of Horn.

-The ballad became very popular in Italy thanks to Fabrizio de André who translated the Joan Baez recording into Italian, and this version was later reinterpreted by the folk band Mercanti di Liquore, Angelo Branduardi and the DJ Gabry Ponte.
+The ballad became popular in Italy thanks to Fabrizio de André who translated the Baez recording into Italian, and this version was later reinterpreted by the folk band Mercanti di Liquore, Angelo Branduardi and the DJ Gabry Ponte.

-Danish band Gasolin recorded an adaptation in 1971 heavily inspired by Baez' rendition.
+Danish band Gasolin recorded an adaptation in 1971m heavily inspired by Baez' rendition.
 "London Bridge" was translated into "Langebro" – the title of the track.
-The setting shifts from London to 20th century Copenhagen, though the overall sombre mood of the song remains intact.
+The setting shifts from London to 20th-century Copenhagen, although the overall sombre mood of the song remains intact.

-The Hooper/Baez version was performed in English by the Russian folk band Sherwood.

 The Catalan musicians Roger Mas and Núria Graham performed the song in Catalan as "Jordi" on the album Parnàs (2018).

+Famous French singer Claude François recorded a French version in 1965 for his album N°4.

+Gabry Ponte released an italo dance version in 2002.

 Other versions

 Different versions of the song have also been recorded by famous named such as Shirley Collins, Silly Sisters (Maddie Prior and June Tabor), John Jacob Niles, Doc Watson, and Ewan MacColl.

 Julie Felix recorded a version in 1966 which bears a resemblance to Jean Ritchie's traditional recording (1949).

 A. L. Lloyd sang a version based on one Cecil Sharp collected from Emma Overd of Langport, Somerset; this version is very similar to the one sung by Louisa "Louie" Hooper, also of Langport, and popularised by Joan Baez.

+Being a well-documented song and publicised by English Folk Dance and Song Society, The Broadside Ballads Project, and Mainly Norfolk, the song was recorded by Jon Boden and Oli Steadman for inclusion in their respective lists of daily folk songs "A Folk Song A Day" and "365 Days Of Folk".

 Galley Beggar also recorded the song, setting some traditional lyrics to original music.